How Much Does it Cost to Resize a Ring?

 It could be $20 to resize a ring.
 Or it could be hundreds of dollars.
 To resize a ring by a jeweler, the cost depends on:

-Making your ring smaller will almost always cost less than making it larger because there are no costs for added materials.
-To decrease the size of a ring, jewelers typically:
+Making a ring smaller will almost always cost less than making it larger because there are no costs for added materials.
+To make a ring smaller, jewelers typically:

-To increase the size of a ring, jewelers can either:
+To make a ring size larger, jewelers can either:

 The amount of extra material needed directly affects the overall price.

 Pro Tip: "Don’t resize your ring too often!
 Your finger can change as much as a half size from day-to-day." - Ben, J. Anthony Jewelers

 In order of least expensive to impossible, here's how various fine metals fall on the cost spectrum of resizing a ring: